zd3nik/SubSim/README.md

  * SubsPerPlayer = 1
  * Obstancles    = NONE

-The following can be set differently per submarine.
+The following values can be customized per submarine.
 The default values are:

  * SubStartLocation    = NONE
  * SubSize             = 100